Information for Taxpayers

 A vehicle must meet all three of the requirements below to qualify for tax relief.
 The vehicle must:

-- Be a passenger car, pickup or panel truck weighing less than 7,501 pounds, motorcycle or autocycle; and
+- Be a passenger car, pickup or panel truck, motorcycle or autocycle; and

 - Be (i) owned by a natural person or (ii) leased by a natural person under a contract requiring such person to pay the tangible personal property tax or (iii) held in a private trust; and